Deep Reinforcement Learning, a textbook: Tabular Value-Based Agents

-The reason that Q-learning is off-policy is that it updates its Q-values using the Q-value of the next state $s$, {\em and the greedy action} (not necessarily the behavior policy's action---it is learning off the behavior policy).
-In this sense, off-policy learning collects all available information and uses it simultaneously to construct the best target policy.
+The reason that Q-learning is called off-policy is that it updates its Q-values using the Q-value of the next state $s_{t+1}$, {\em and the greedy action} (not necessarily the behavior policy's action---it is learning off the behavior policy).
+Off-policy learning collects all available information and uses it to construct the best target policy.

-On-policy targets follow the behavioral policy and convergence is typically more stable (low variance) .
-Off-policy targets can learn the optimal policy/value (low bias), but they can be unstable due to the $\max$ operation, especially in combination with function approximation, as we will see in the next chapter.